 We and the Carve-Out Business have operated separately and will continue to do so until the Acquisition is consummated.
 The historical financial statements of the Carve-Out Business may be different from those that would have resulted had such businesses been operated as part of Mercury or from those that may result in the future from these businesses being operated as a part of Mercury.
 The pro forma financial information, which was prepared in accordance with Article 11 of the SEC's Regulation S-X, is presented for informational purposes only and is not necessarily indicative of the financial position or results of operations that actually would have occurred had the Transactions been completed at or as of the dates indicated, nor is it indicative of the future operating results or financial position of the combined company.
 The unaudited pro forma financial information reflects adjustments, which are based upon preliminary estimates, to allocate the purchase price to net assets of the Carve-Out Business.
 The purchase price allocation reflected in this prospectus supplement is preliminary, and final allocation of the purchase price will be based upon the actual purchase price and the fair value of the assets and liabilities of the Carve-Out Business as of the date of the completion of the Acquisition.
 The pro forma statements of income do not reflect future non-recurring charges resulting from the Acquisition.
-The pro forma financial information does not reflect future events that may occur after the Acquisition, including the costs related to the planned integration of these businesses, and does not consider potential impacts of current market conditions on revenues or expense efficiencies.
+The pro forma financial information of expense efficiencies.
 The pro forma financial information presented in this prospectus supplement is based in part on certain assumptions regarding the Acquisition that we believe are reasonable under the circumstances.
 We cannot assure you that our assumptions will prove to be accurate over time.
-Additionally, the pro forma financial statemen
+Additionally, the pro forma financial statements included in any offering materials for a subsequent offering of securities may differ from the pro forma financial statements upplement.